SAURABHRAI110/saurabhcrai.com/articles/the-good-the-bad-my-four-years-of-college-life.md

 ### Fall in Love

 The most beautiful people you'll ever meet aren't always the ones who catch your eyes first.
 No, the most beautiful are the ones that can never be figured out.
 The one you could talk with for many hours and still have a million things to ask.
 The people who have mind so lovely and special, you can't help but fall in love with them.

 Love is not always kind either.
 Sometimes love is harsh.
 Sometimes it's a brutally honest truth.
 Sometimes it's tough love.
 Sometimes you do things for someone and they just, " Don't care" but you do it because you love them.
 I'm not saying this is healthy, but this is what love is.
 No more on this, I always lose focus on this topic.

 What I wanna convey is find your love and love with all your heart, be there for them even when you don't feel like it.
 Just that.
 Love makes you a caring person.
 You must be a caring person man.
 It transforms you in a way you never have expected.

 ### Have people who care for you.

 You already be knowing this, the people you surround yourself are the people responsible for most of your growth, development, happiness, sadness.
 If you have people who care for you, consider yourself blessed.
 When coming to this, I consider myself very lucky.
 During those 4 years, I came to know many people, some from the heart, who were the people who always looked over me, guided me, scolded me, accepted me as I am and helped me, pushed me to come out of my comfort zone and to look beyond.
 If you are reading this, know this I am very thankful to you.
-A ton of thanks to TBT family and my classmates and to whoever's I felt a connection.
+A ton of thanks to TBT family and my classmates and to whoever I felt a connection.

 ### Have people whom you care

 I never knew that in these 4 years there will be people in my life that will mean so much to me.
 People for whom I will be willing to cross an ocean.
 People for whom I will be pushing my limits.
 People for whom I will be crying and have so many feelings.
 People for whom I can do what I can without expectations.

 People make it important and add to the purpose you could have in life.
 It makes life more meaningful.
 By taking care of them you are showing your appreciation to them for being there.
 It makes you happier.
 It makes you do more things; being selfish can have its limits, but involving yourself in selflessness can result in an infinite result.
-You should care about other people because at one point in life you might be "the other people".
+You should care about other people because at one point in life YOU might be "the other people".

 Here is my favorite quote from the movie "October Sky".
 It's an awesome movie.
 Must see.
 It's about how one thing you do affects every other thing.